Background pattern

 Levetiracetam Normon 100 mg/ml concentrate for solution for infusion EFG.

-You can access detailed and updated information on this medicine by scanning the QR code included in the leaflet and packaging with your smartphone.
+You can access detailed and updated information about this medicine by scanning the QR code included in the leaflet and packaging with your mobile phone (smartphone).
 You can also access this information at the following internet address: https://cima.aemps.es/cima/dochtml/p/76347/P_76347.html

 About the medicine